MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 - The **labeling admin center** is the Microsoft 365 compliance center, where you configure sensitivity labels.

-    If you have the classic client, configure your labels and label policies in the Azure portal.

 |Usage right|Description|Implementation|
 |-------------------------------|---------------------------|-----------------|
 |Common name: **Edit Content, Edit** <br /><br />Encoding in policy: **DOCEDIT**|Allows the user to modify, rearrange, format, or sort the content inside the application.
 It does not grant the right to save the edited copy.<br /><br />In Word, unless you have Office 365 ProPlus with a minimum version of [1807](/officeupdates/monthly-channel-2018#version-1807-july-25), this right isn't  sufficient to turn on or turn off **Track Changes**, or to use all the track changes features as a reviewer.
 Instead, to use all the track changes options requires the following right: **Full Control**. |Office custom rights: As part of the **Change** and **Full Control** options. <br /><br />Name in the Azure classic portal: **Edit Content**<br /><br />Name in the Microsoft 365 compliance center and Azure portal: **Edit Content, Edit (DOCEDIT)**<br /><br />Name in AD RMS templates: **Edit** <br /><br />API constant or value: Not applicable.|